Deep Learning-Based Site-Specific Channel Modeling and Inference: Valuation And Analysis

 First, since USARP cannot handle multi-view inputs or building masks, we utilized only the global satellite images.
 To preserve USARP's core innovation, a hard-attention binary ROI mask was applied to the global satellites generated from Tx/Rx coordinates and their LOS link.
 The physical distance vectors were directly assigned to the required USARP's format $\log_{10}(d_{3D})$.
 Second, to accommodate sliding window sequences, the input tensors $(B, T, C, H, W)$ were flattened into $(B \times T, C, H, W)$ during the forward pass for independent single-frame extraction, with dimensions restored post-prediction.
 Moreover, USARP's original output layer (SLP 4) forces a linear addition of image and physical features $PL = f_1(\text{image}) + f_2(\text{physical})$.
 Recognizing that this linear addition lacks physical rationality for complex sequence and categorical predictions, SLP 4 was upgraded into a multi-head structure.
 The 'linear physics injection' is retained strictly for the First Tap Power prediction, while adding parallel Fully Connected (FC) heads to predict the K-factor, tap count, delays, and powers via feature concatenation.
 Finally, a two-stage training strategy was applied to the baseline: initially freezing the ResNet backbone to train the new multi-head layers, followed by a global unfreezing and joint fine-tuning at a lower learning rate to guaranty optimal convergence.

 As demonstrated in Table III, the proposed model significantly outperforms the baseline USARP method in all evaluation metrics on all unseen test routes.
 The results in Fig. \ref{fig:result} further corroborate the superiority of our framework.
 Although the adapted USARP model can approximately simulate the fundamental LOS path and adjacent multipath components, it fails to predict the distribution of late-arriving multipath.
 Consequently, this leads to a severely truncated delay profile and an inaccurate structural representation.
 This deficiency demonstrates that relying exclusively on global satellite imagery features is inadequate for precise site-specific channel inference.
 Furthermore, it firmly validates the advantages of the core modules in the proposed model for characterizing the complete multidimensional properties of wireless channels.
-Other dimensions metrics were also used to validate the performance of the proposed model.
-Figs \ref{fig:CDF} and \ref{fig:PL} show, respectively, the comparison of the RMS delay spread cumulative distribution function (CDF) and the path loss calculated using the reconstructed CIR in the test set, demonstrating the model’s performance.